 All you need to do is keep reinforcing the shift with creative substitutions and that dream scrapbook.
 Or whatever you’ve come up with to help!

-Final savings tip to help feeling so deprived
+Final savings tip if you feel so deprived

 While efforts to help redirect those feelings are very useful, for some people having an automatic savings “redirect” also helps.
 By setting up regular deposits into savings in whatever ways you can, you won’t feel the loss so much.
 Your savings will grow, but you still get to spend your available cash.